DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Curse of Strahd/SESSIONS/Session 67 - 07.17.2025.md

 - Adi uses the spider corpses to rebuild the corpses and reanimates them into zombies.
 (Coreolanis / Metta)
 - Nobu ritual casts waterwalk so we can walk on snow.
 - As we leave, we take a shortcut.
 We see a short goblin member.
-	- Testacles, Son of Boffadees — A mine goblin
+	- Apairadees Testacleez, Son of Boffadeez — A mine goblin
 	- We ruined his house with a cave-in earlier.